IU offers programs and workshops to help you live your best you.

 What options are available?

-- OPTION 1 — Digital Only (e-Tools): an easy-to-use app and website to track your food, movement, and weight goals; barcode scanner, restaurant items, and over 5,000 recipes; and expert chat available 24/7.
+- Core — Digital Only (e-Tools): an easy-to-use app and website to track your food, movement, and weight goals; barcode scanner, restaurant items, and over 5,000 recipes; and expert chat available 24/7.

-- OPTION 2 — Workshops + Digital: offers access to workshops in the community (check WW Studio locations) and online, with guidance from a trained WW Coach and motivation from members who are on the same path.
+- Premium — Workshops + Digital: offers access to workshops in the community (check WW Studio locations) and online, with guidance from a trained WW Coach and motivation from members who are on the same path.
 Additionally, this option provides access to all the digital tools.

 Attend a Private Virtual Workshop Exclusively for You and Your IU Colleagues

-IU employees have the option to attend weekly Virtual Workshops with familiar faces.
-Gather your fellow WW members and join a Coach for your healthy dose of guidance, inspiration, and support.
+Gather your fellow IU WW members and join a Coach for your healthy dose of guidance, inspiration, and support.

 To view the schedule and details, join IU’s Connect group by clicking here.